RichardBieringa/RichardBieringa/README.md

 ![greetings](./assets/hello.webp)

 ### About me

-- My name is Richard and I am software engineer located in Amsterdam ❌❌❌
+My name is Richard and I am software engineer located in Amsterdam ❌❌❌

 - 🎓 I recently graduated with a master's degree in Computer Science from the Vrije Universiteit Amsterdam.

-- 💖 have a passion for distributed systems, cloud computing and containerization!
+- 💖 I have a passion for distributed systems, cloud computing and containerization!

 ### Academic Stuff